Breathing and Walking Coupling Variability in COPD

 Providing Insight into Temporal Variations

-Dr. Yentes and her research team (INSPIRE) is working to address those knowledge gaps.
-The research they are currently conducting focuses on harnessing the coupling, or mutual exchange of information, between breathing and walking rhythms in order provide a unique and novel diagnostic tool for exacerbations.
+The research is currently conducting focuses on harnessing the coupling, or mutual exchange of information, between breathing and walking rhythms in order provide a unique and novel diagnostic tool for exacerbations.

 Whether or not you have COPD, you may be eligible to participate.
 We are looking for individuals aged 45-80 years old.